Polygamy and Bride Price

 Polygamy is related to bride price, which is not just about payment but includes power, because it gives power to men to marry as many women as they can pay for.
 Prior to MIFUMI’s successful petition that led to bride price refund being outlawed, a woman who left a marriage because she did not accept polygamy would still have to refund the bride price under customary law.

 In January 2010, MIFUMI filed a petition to the constitutional court challenging the custom and practice of polygamy.
-Last year, in September 2018, the case came up for mention.
+In September 2018, the case came up for mention.
 However, since almost 8 years had passed since the submission, the terrain had changed and MIFUMI needed new research to reflect this.
 We therefore decided to seek an adjournment.
 However, court dismissed the case but allowed us to resubmit it since it was not heard on its merits and it is public interest litigation.
 Court also ordered MIFUMI to enjoin other interested parties to the petition, such as the Muslim Women’s Association.
 Additionally, the Muslim Male Lawyers Association, as co-respondents with government.
-It is to this end that MIFUMI makes this proposal.

 Reforms in Africa